ampproject/amphtml/extensions/amp-story-auto-ads/amp-story-auto-ads.md

 ## Behavior
 `amp-story-auto-ads` extension dynamically inserts ads (implemented as `amp-ad`) into the story while content is being consumed by the user.
+The current algorithm expects at least a story containing 7 pages.

 Each `amp-ad` is inserted as a full screen story page.
 To prevent showing blank/unloaded ads, the ad is pre-rendered completely in the background before